Data Transfer Tools: GridFTP (certificate-based authentication)

 Example Gridftp usage (general case, or with a JASMIN host as gridftp client)

-Once you have obtained a valid short-term credential on the client transfer server, and assuming that the gridftp server at the remote end of the transfer recognises and is able to authorize you via this credential (See here for example of how to set this up with ARCHER/RDF), then you should be able to transfer data between the remote end (server) and local end (client) with commands such as shown below:
+Once you have obtained a valid short-term credential on the client transfer server, and assuming that the gridftp server at the remote end of the transfer recognises and is able to authorize you via this credential, then you should be able to transfer data between the remote end (server) and local end (client) with commands such as shown below:

 Please consult the documentation for the